I Want To...

 Intake Clinic Visit: What to Expect

-- Intake clinic appointments are available on Wednesdays or Thursdays.
+- Intake clinic appointments are available on Tuesdays, Wednesdays or Thursdays.

 - Your intake clinic appointment will take about 45 minutes.
 We will ask how you were diagnosed, and we will request your medical history and current symptoms.
 We will review records you have brought and then determine if there are any studies or evaluations that will make your new-patient appointment with our comprehensive team more valuable.
 We will also introduce you to our clinic and let you know what to expect at your upcoming new-patient appointments.